Protoniac/Smoothing-Splines-and-Lagrangian-Parameter-Optimization/README.md

 # SmoothingSplines
 Smoothing Splines and lagrangian parameter optimization This software generates smoothing splines using different algorithms :
--> By giving an arbitrary smoothing paramter p
+\n -> By giving an arbitrary smoothing paramter p
--> By caping the global error S tolerated which permits to deduce the optimal smoothing paramter p -> By giving the spline's degree of freedom which permits to deduce the optimal smoothing paramter p
+\n -> By caping the global error S tolerated which permits to deduce the optimal smoothing paramter p
+\n -> By giving the spline's degree of freedom which permits to deduce the optimal smoothing paramter p

 These differents methods are perfectly explained in the following paper (written in french) : https://pro.univ-lille.fr/fileadmin/user_upload/pages_pros/francois_boulier/GIS4-CNUM/support.pdf